ToadKing/wii-u-gc-adapter/README.md

 * Input ranges on the sticks/analog triggers are scaled to try to match the physical ranges of the controls.
 To remove this scaling run the program with the `--raw` flag.
+* If needed to make sticks work in the range from -128 to 128 use the `--relative` flag.
+In can be handy if a contoller used in rpcs3 emulator
 * If all your controllers start messing with the mouse cursor, you can fix them with this xorg.conf rule.
 (You can place it in a file in xorg.conf.d)